 To provide leadership in records and information management with the aims of:

-To do this, the Society supports and promotes activity across the profession as well as being active in advocacy for the profession and engaging in mutually-beneficial collaborations with other organisations for the benefit of both our membership and the wider profession.
+To do this, the Society supports and promotes activity across the profession, is active in advocacy for the profession, and engages in mutually beneficial collaborations with other organisations for the benefit of both our membership and the wider profession.